oscar0812/java-apk-obfuscator/README.md

 # java-apk-obfuscator
 APK black-box obfuscator for my Master's project.
 Written 100% in Java.

-**warning**: This obfuscator will NOT work if you are using Java Reflection in your code.
+**NOTE**: This obfuscator will NOT work if you are using Java Reflection in your code.
 This project only looks at the available code and connects the dots.
 Reflection hides connections.